 top of page

-What is the Zoom trollers?
+What are the Zoom trollers?

 2) Distribute information via a more private method, such as email.

-4) Share your personal meeting ID only with people you trust.
+4) Share your meeting ID only with people you trust.
 If you have compromised your personal meeting ID, we recommend contacting Zoom directly to have it changed.

 ------------------------------------------------------------------------